knott-dev/knott-js-documentation/docs/index.md

 style(true); // should execute after the `mount()`
 ```

-Create a group of complex style and reuse them anywhere in the project.
+Create a group of complex style components and reuse them anywhere in the project.

 ```js
 // Example #4